Rakesh-code65/DSA-Practice/README.md

 # DSA-Practice
-I am practice dsa daily and making a notes of that
+I am practicing dsa daily and making a notes of that